iluvcapra/ucs-community/README.md

 ## What is this?

-This repository contains documentation and some developer resources for the [Universal Category System][ucs], used for organizing sound effects libraries.
+This repository contains documentation and some developer resources for the [Universal Category System][ucs], a library classification system and file naming convention for sound effects recordings used widely in the motion picture, television and videogame/interactive industries.

 [ucs]: https://universalcategorysystem.com